adeluccar/OS-X-Wallpaper-Changer/README.md

 - Philip Hutchison, April 2013
 - http://pipwerks.com
 - MIT license http://pipwerks.mit-license.org/
+- Forked and customized by Alberto De Lucca, October 2014

 ##What it does
 This is an AppleScript that changes your Mac's desktop picture based on the time of day.
-The day is split into six 'periods':
+The day is split into eleven 'periods':

+- Breakfast     (06:01 am - 07:00 am)
+- Learn         (07:01 am - 08:00 am)
-- Morning Early (12:01am - 8:00am)
+- Work          (08:01 am - 11:00 am)
-- Morning Late (8:01am - 12:00pm)
+- Learn         (11:01 am - 12:00 am)
-- Afternoon Early (12:01pm - 3:00pm)
+- Lunch         (12:01 pm - 01:00 pm)
-- Afternoon Late (3:01pm - 6:00pm)
+- Work          (01:01 pm - 16:00 pm)
+- Keep in Touch (04:01 pm - 06:00 pm)
-- Evening Early (6:01pm - 9:00pm)
+- Dinner        (06:01 pm - 07:00 pm)
+- Keep in Touch (07:01 pm - 08:00 pm)
+- No Screens    (08:01 pm - 09:01 pm)
-- Evening Late (9:01pm - 12:00am)
+- Sleep         (09:00 pm - 06:00 am)

 Each period has a corresponding folder, which is meant to store images that evoke the period in question.
-For example, you could have a picture of a sunset in the "Evening Early" folder, or a picture of the moon in the "Evening Late" folder.
+For example, you could have a picture of a classroom in the "Learn" folder, or a picture of a bed in the "Sleep" folder.

-    /Users/YOUR_USER_NAME/Pictures/Wallpapers/Time of Day/Evening Early/sunset.jpg
+    /Users/YOUR_USER_NAME/Pictures/Wallpapers/Time of Day/Learn/classroom.jpg
-    /Users/YOUR_USER_NAME/Pictures/Wallpapers/Time of Day/Evening Late/moon.jpg
+    /Users/YOUR_USER_NAME/Pictures/Wallpapers/Time of Day/Sleep/bed.jpg

 **The script will randomly select an image from the corresponding folder.** The image can be in any supported file type, including JPG, GIF and PNG images.